 What is your booking process?

 If you are interested in booking me, please send a general email or fill out my contact form with your event date, time, and location.
 If I am available, I will answer any questions, and give you a quote.
-If you choose to proceed with booking me, you will fill out my contract form and provide a non-refundable $100 deposit (both available electronically through my site) and you are booked!
-The balance is due two weeks prior to your wedding day, but we can begin discussions on your musical selections at any point after I receive your contract and deposit.
+If you choose to proceed with booking me, you will fill out my contract form and provide a non-refundable $200 deposit (both available electronically through my site) and you are booked!
+The balance is due four weeks prior to your wedding day, but we can begin discussions on your musical selections at any point after I receive your contract and deposit.

 What do you charge?

 My base rate is $500 for a local wedding ceremony.
 Depending on location, there may be additional travel/cartage fees.
 I can give a you a specific quote once you provide the details.
 The fee would include 20 minutes of prelude music while your guests arrive and are being seated, chosen recessionals (mothers, bridesmaids, bride), a musical interlude during the ceremony itself if you would like, the recessional, and about 10-15 minutes of postlude music while guests disperse.
 Since all weddings are different, my fee schedule is based per service, not length of time.
 There is an additional charge for weddings including a mass service.

 Do you play outside?